-An adjustment is recognised if the assessment concludes that the fair value of land and buildings has changed by 10% or more since the last revaluation (whether that be the most recent independent valuation or managerial valuation).
+valuation or managerial valuation).
 Any estimated change in fair value of less than 10% is deemed immaterial to the financial statements and no adjustment is recorded.
-Where the assessment indicates there has been an exceptionally material movement in the fair value of land and buildings since the last independent valuation, being equal to or in excess of 40%, Terang and Mortlake Health Service would obtain an interim independent valuation prior to the next scheduled independent valuation.
+Where the assessment indicates An adjustment is recognised if the assessment concludes that the fair value of land and buildings has changed by 10% or more since the last revaluation (whether that be the most recent independent there has been an exceptionally material movement in the fair value of land and buildings since the last independent valuation, being equal to or in excess of 40%, Terang and Mortlake Health Service would obtain an interim independent valuation prior to the next scheduled independent valuation.

-An independent valuation of Terang and Mortlake Health Service's property, plant and equipment was performed by the VGV on 30 June 2019.
-The valuation, which complies with Australian Valuation Standards, was determined by reference to the amount for which assets could be exchanged between knowledgeable willing parties in an arm's length transaction.
-The managerial assessment performed at 30 June 2022 indicated an overall:
+Standards, was determined by reference to the amount for which assets could be exchanged between knowledgeable willing parties in an arm's length transaction.
+As an independent valuation was not An independent valuation of Terang and Mortlake Health Service's property, plant and equipment was performed by the VGV on 30 June 2019.
+The valuation, which complies with Australian Valuation undertaken on 30 June 2023, a managerial assessment performed at 30 June 2023 which indicated an overall:

-- increase/decrease in fair value of land of 10.8% (\$186,000) - increase/decrease in fair value of buildings of 18.2% (\$1,023,000)
+- increase in fair value of land of 2.31% (\$30,020) - increase in fair value of buildings of 6.92% (\$393,271).